kevinolega/callcentertrainingtips/_posts/2020-06-05-toxic-mindset.md

 I was okay with the instructors who engaged and taught the class directly.

-I failed the subject where the instructor gave us an opportunity to research and do some self study.
+I failed the subjects where the instructor allowed us to research and do some self-study.

 I hated the teacher.